Control key: History

+If a teletypewriter or terminal is connected to a computer, the software on the computer can interpret control characters it receives however it is written to do so; a given control character can be interpreted differently from how it would be interpreted by a teletypewriter or terminal that receives it.
+For example, Control-C, received from a teletypewriter or terminal, is interpreted as "interrupt the current program" in some command-line interfaces, and Control-E is interpreted by the Emacs text editor as "move the editor cursor to the end of the line".

+Computer keyboards directly attached to a computer, as is the case for a personal computer or workstation, distinguish each physical key from every other and report all keypresses and releases to the controlling software.
+This allows the software to interpret Control key combinations as it chooses, including being able to interpret a combination of the Control key, another modifier key, and a letter, number, or symbol key differently from the way it interprets a combination of the Control key and the letter, number, or symbol key without that other modifier key.

 Location

 The keyboards of many early computer terminals, including the Teletype Model 33 ASR and Lear-Siegler ADM-3A, and early models of the IBM PC, positioned the Control key on the left of the keyboard, whereas caps lock resides in the same position on most modern keyboards.
 The traditional layout was preserved for later workstation systems and is often associated with Unix workstations.
 Keyboards from Sun Microsystems came in two layouts; "Unix" and "PC-style", with the Unix layout having the traditional placing of the Control key and other keys.
 The keyboards produced for One Laptop Per Child computers also have the Control key in this location.
 Other vendors produce keyboards for different computer systems with this placement of the Control key, such as the Happy Hacking Keyboard.

 Some users of keyboards with caps lock on the left remap the keys to exchange Control and caps lock, finding the traditional location more ergonomic for using programs benefiting from use of the Control key.
 Keyboard layout preferences specifically to address this need are available in some operating systems.

 Others leave the control key in the lower-left corner of the keyboard, and press it using the side of their palm.
 The choice of location for the control key often comes down to the typist's hand shape and posture.